-Add you’re powdered sugar and lemon juice into a small bowl and whisk together until smooth.
+Add you’re powdered sugar and lemon juice into a small bowl and whisk (paid link) together until smooth.
 You can adjust the powered sugar-to-lemon juice ratio to reach your preferred consistency.
 More sugar will result in a thicker glaze.

 Pour the glaze over the top of the pound cake for the finishing touch.
 Slice this bad boy and enjoy the fruits of your labor.

 When life gives you lemons, you can make lemonade paired with this lemon cake. 🙂

 This Moist Lemon Pound Cake will disappear in no time so I would suggest cutting a slice or two to save for your enjoyment at a later time.
 When you want to satisfy your sweet tooth give this cake recipe a try.
 You will thoroughly enjoy it!